cleancoindev/CrowdBank/README.md

 1. Install [testrpc]() and [Truffle Framework]().
 2. Run ```git clone https://github.com/cleancoindev/CarbonCrowdBank.git```
 3. Run ```npm install``` inside the directory.
-4. Run _testrpc_ in a new terminal.
+4. Run ganache-cli in a new terminal.
 5. Run ```truffle deploy``` to build and deploy contract.
 6. Run ```npm run dev``` and go to [locahost:8080](http://localhost:8080).